Blog

 • Penalties: As for penalties, now regulators have the right to impose high penalties against non-compliant firms.
 To give an example, fines for GDPR alone may reach 4% of the income.
 Also, organizations will incur investigation costs and legal fees, and in some situations, will have a breach to remediate and compensate the affected customers.
 Fines can grow from there, depending on the scale of customers or the type of violation.

-• Legal fender bender: Fines are not the most dangerous situation – no way.
+• Legal consequences: Fines are not the most dangerous situation.
 A court proceeding is the greatest risk.
-The organizations may encounter legal actions, especially after the data breach, during which employee or customer data is exposed.
-Legal action might play a part but only as a tax on the pocketbook of the company.
+The organization may encounter legal actions, especially after a data breach, during which employee or customer data is exposed.
+Legal action might play a part, but only as a tax on the pocketbook of the company.

 • Disruption in business operations: Deviation from the regulations may result in the suspension or exclusion of a business from the bidding process of government contracts.
 Data compromise will lead to downtime that will cause a loss of productivity and profits.
 For instance, lack of PCI DSS compliance may lead to the ban of businesses from processing credit cards.